mmcc007/todo/README.md

 2. Screenshots

     Screenshots must be included in upload.
-Screenshots can be generated automatically using (for both android and ios) using https://pub.dartlang.org/packages/screenshots.
+Screenshots can be generated automatically (for both android and ios) using https://pub.dartlang.org/packages/screenshots.

 1. App Store Icon